MAKING THE MOVE

 Label all boxes: with which room you want them to go, and a description of what's inside.
 Put these labels on the top and side of the box so you know what's inside when they're stacked.
 It helps to write on the tape, not only does this prolong the life of the pen but enable you to recycle the boxes.
 You may want to give them to someone you know who is also moving.

-Be prepared: Put screws and bolts from furniture in freezer bags and tie or stick it to the relevant piece of furniture with masking tape.
+Be prepared: Put screws and bolts from furniture in freezer bags and tie or stick it to the relevant piece of furniture with a rubber band or peel-able tape.

 Protect your flooring: Flatten some cardboard boxes and lay them down to protect your flooring.